lightspeedwp/lsx-projects/README.txt

 = I need custom functionality for this plugin.
 Can you build it? =

 Yes.
-Just send us a message via [contact form](https://www.lsdev.biz/contact/) with precise information about what you require, and we will be in touch with a quote.
+Just send us a message via [contact form](https://lsdev.biz/contact/) with precise information about what you require, and we will be in touch with a quote.

 == Screenshots ==

 1. All projects
 2. Single Project
+3. Custom fields for portfolio post
-3. Project settings
+4. Project settings

-== Screenshots ==

-1. Back-end Gutenberg block selection
-2. Block Settings Screenshot - Recommend LSX Container
-3. Block Usage Screenshot 1
-4. Block Usage Screenshot 2
-5. Block Usage Screenshot 3

 == Changelog ==

 [Lastest changelogs can be found on GitHub](https://github.com/lightspeeddevelopment/lsx-blocks/blob/master/changelog.md).

-== Upgrade Notice ==